Detecting and diagnosing prior and likelihood sensitivity with power-scaling: Case studies

+We then check how the ECDF of the posterior is affected by power-scaling of the prior and likelihood.
+In \texttt{priorsense}, this is done creating a sequence of weighted draws (for a sequence of \(\alpha\) values) using \texttt{powerscale\_sequence}, and then plotting this sequence with \texttt{powerscale\_plot\_ecdf} (Figure~\ref{fig:bodyfat-both-sens}, left).
+We see that the posterior is sensitive to both prior and likelihood power-scaling, and that it shifts right (towards zero) as the prior is strengthened, and left (away from zero) as the likelihood is strengthened.
+This is an indication of prior-data conflict, which can be further seen by plotting the change in quantities using \texttt{powerscale\_plot\_quantities} (Figure~\ref{fig:bodyfat-summary-sens}).
+Prior-data conflict is evident by the `X' shape of the mean plot, as the mean is shifting in opposite directions.
 As there is prior sensitivity arising from prior-data conflict, which is unexpected and unintentional as our priors were chosen to be weakly informative, we consider modifying the priors.
-On inspecting the raw data, we see that although the predictor variables are all measured on similar scales, the variance of the variables differs substantially.
+On inspecting the raw data, we see that although the predictor variables are all measured on similar scales, the variances of the variables differ substantially.
 For example, the variance of wrist circumference is 0.83, while the variance of abdomen is 102.65.
 This leads to our chosen prior to be unintentionally informative for some of the regression coefficients, including wrist, while being weakly informative for others.
-To account for this, we refit the model with priors empirically scaled to the data, \(\beta^k \sim \normal(0, 2.5 s_y/s_{x^k})\), where \(s_y\) is the standard deviation of \(y\) and \(s_{x^k}\) is the standard deviation of predictor variable \(x^k\).
-This corresponds to the default priors used by for regression models in the \texttt{rstanarm} package~\citep{rstanarm}, as described in \citet{gelmanRegressionOtherStories2020} and \citet{gabry2020PriorDistributions}.
-We refit the model and see that the posterior mean for \(\beta^{\text{wrist}}\) changes from -1.45 to -1.86, indicating that the base prior was indeed unintentionally informative and in conflict with the data, pulling the estimate towards zero.
-Running power-scaling sensitivity analysis on the adjusted model fit shows that there is no longer prior sensitivity but there is appropriate likelihood sensitivity (Table~\ref{tab:bodyfat-refit}, Figure~\ref{fig:bodyfat-both-sens} right).
+To account for this, we refit the model with priors empirically scaled to the data, \(\beta_k \sim \normal(0, 2.5 s_y/s_{x_k})\), where \(s_y\) is the standard deviation of \(y\) and \(s_{x_k}\) is the standard deviation of predictor variable \(x_k\).
+This corresponds to the default priors used for regression models in the \texttt{rstanarm} package~\citep{rstanarm}, as described in \citet{gelmanRegressionOtherStories2020} and \citet{gabry2020PriorDistributions}.
+We refit the model and see that the posterior mean for \(\beta_{\text{wrist}}\) changes from -1.45 to -1.86, indicating that the base prior was indeed unintentionally informative and in conflict with the data, pulling the estimate towards zero.
+Power-scaling sensitivity analysis on the adjusted model fit shows that there is no longer prior sensitivity, and there is appropriate likelihood sensitivity (Table~\ref{tab:bodyfat-sense}, Figure~\ref{fig:bodyfat-both-sens} right).